Steven Defour: Porto

 On 15 August 2011, Portuguese club FC Porto agreed to buy the sporting rights of Defour for €6 million, and he signed a five-year contract.
 He finished his first year with 37 official appearances and added two goals, helping his new team to win the Primeira Liga championship.

 Defour netted Porto's second goal against GNK Dinamo Zagreb on 18 September 2012 in the group stage of the UEFA Champions League (2–0 away win).
 The following 13 March, for the same competition but in the round of 16, he was booked twice and subsequently sent off in the 49th minute of the second leg of the tie at Málaga CF, as the northerners lost 2–0 at La Rosaleda Stadium and 2–1 on aggregate.

 Anderlecht

-On 13 August 2014, Defour signed a five-year deal with R.S.C.
-Anderlecht, for €6 million.
+On 13 August 2014, Defour moved to R.S.C.
+Anderlecht on a five-year deal, for €6 million.
 On 25 January of the following year, when playing at Standard Liège, he was sent off for deliberately kicking the ball at home fans who had unfurled a banner depicting his severed head under the slogan "Red or Dead".
 His ejection caused the visiting supporters to rip out their seats and throw them onto the pitch, and the banner received criticism from both the Royal Belgian Football Association and the league.